ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 For any markup that is not covered by Markdown’s syntax, you simply use HTML itself.
 There’s no need to indicate that you’re switching from Markdown to HTML; you just use the tags.

 Span-level HTML tags — `<span>`, `<cite>`, or `<del>`, for example — can be used anywhere in a Markdown block (a paragraph, list item, header, table, blockquote, code block, etc).
-You can use regular HTML tags instead of Markdown formatting if you are so inclined.
+You can even use regular HTML tags instead of Markdown formatting, if you are so inclined.

 There are certain restrictions regarding *block* elements in Markdown: